51st state: Philippines

-The Philippines has had small grassroots movements for U.S. statehood.
-Originally part of the platform of the Progressive Party, then known as the Federalista Party, the party dropped it in 1907, which coincided with the name change.
-In 1981, the presidential candidate for the Federal Party ran on a platform of Philippine Statehood.
 As recently as 2004, the concept of the Philippines becoming a U.S. state has been part of a political platform in the Philippines.
 Supporters of this movement include Filipinos who believe that the quality of life in the Philippines would be higher and that there would be less poverty there if the Philippines were an American state or territory.
 Supporters also include Filipinos that had fought as members of the United States Armed Forces in various wars during the Commonwealth period.

-The Philippine statehood movement had a significant impact during its early period as an American colony.
+The Philippine statehood movement had a significant impact during its early period as an American territory.
 It is no longer a mainstream movement, but it is still a social movement that periodically gains interest and talk in the nation.

+No major politician in the Philippines has advocated for US statehood as of 2014.
+Election candidates in favor of the proposal have been declared as "nuisance candidates" by the Philippine government's election commission.

-By partition of or secession from current U.S. states
+By partition of or secession from U.S. states

-There exist several proposals to divide states with regions that are politically or culturally divergent into smaller, more homogeneous, administratively efficient entities.
+There have historically been several proposals, with varying degrees of support, to divide states having regions that are politically or culturally divergent into smaller, more homogeneous, administratively efficient entities.
 Splitting a state requires the approval of both its legislature and the U.S. Congress.

 Proposals of new states by partition include: